pediatric emergency medicine fellowship research

-- Research curriculum- The research curriculum will include a lecture series on the principles of research including but not limited to background, specific aims, goals, methods, analysis, IRB proposal.
-Alternately, the PEM fellow may enroll in certificate courses at Wright State University with focus on biostatistics and epidemiology.
+- Research curriculum- The research curriculum will include a lecture series on the principles of research including, but not limited to background, specific aims, goals, methods, analysis, IRB proposal.
+The PEM fellow will enroll in certificate courses at Wright State University that focus on biostatistics and epidemiology.

-- Identifying the question and create a research plan.
+- Identify the question and create a research plan.